Solar Panel Construction

 Monocrystalline silicon ingots made using the common Czochralski process.

-• Monocrystalline silicon cells - Highest efficiency and highest cost
+• Monocrystalline silicon cells - Higher efficiency

-Manufacturing Solar cells
+Manufacturing Solar PV Cells

 Manufacturing typical silicon-based solar cells requires a number of different processes, starting from a raw material called Quartzite, a form of quartz sandstone rock.
 First, Quartzite, or silica sand, is converted into metallurgical-grade silicon by combining Carbon and Quartzite in an arc furnace.
 This process occurs at very high temperatures, producing 99% pure silicon.
 The next step is to convert the metallurgical-grade silicon into pure Polysilicon using either a chemical purification process called the Siemens process or upgraded metallurgical-grade silicon (UMG-Si) using less costly metallurgical processes.